 Cathy is a primary school teacher with an MA in education.
 She has a strong interest in success despite adversity and has worked as an INA, a Teaching assistant and in a number of placements in many of our cities schools.
 Cathy has experience on a personal level and as a professional of advising, assisting, supporting and motivating young people in developing skills and attitudes which will assist them in achieving and sustaining their academic and their personal goals.
 Cathy is a connected community member with a wealth of life experience that gives her a unique confidence, understanding and knowledge of local challenges for children and young people and their parents/carers.

-Zitha was the founder of ASAP (Autism Support and awareness Promotions) and the first black parent representative for PaCC in 2018 .
-She grew up in Rwanda at a time of great conflict (Rwandan genocide) alongside her sibbling with special needs,.
-She is familiar with society struggles and stigma's especially when there is a lack of awareness around Autism and SEND.
-After moving to the UK 8 years ago she could see struggles again within communities including a lack of understanding, language barriers and stigma with regards SEND.(Special Educational Needs and Disabilities) .
-Currently Zitha is studying/training as an Occupational therapist and is looking to serve her community even more as a professional.
+Zitha grew up in Rwanda at a time of great conflict (Rwandan genocide) alongside her sibling with special needs.
+After moving to the UK 8 years ago she could see struggles again within communities including a lack of understanding, language barriers and stigma with regards SEND.